1. Capability and capacity

 - Under a range of potential scenarios and sensitivities the project is financially viable.

-- The financial model shows a clear exit point for any finance provided or guaranteed by the Territory, such as full repayment of the loan, loan refinancing, capital raising etc.
+- The financial model shows a clear exit point for any finance provided by the Territory, such as full repayment of the loan, loan refinancing, capital raising etc.